unibo-spe/spe-slides/content/04-build-automation/_generator.md

 <br>
 e.g., `it.unibo.spe.greetings`

-The file content is just a pointer to the class implementing `Plugin`, in our case:
+The file content is just a pointer to the class implementing `Plugin`, for instance:
 ```properties
 implementation-class=it.unibo.spe.firstplugin.GreetingPlugin
 ```